logo

 Jared Weisfeld

 Sure.
-Hey, Scott.
-It's Jared.
+Hey Scott, it's Jared.
 I'll take the first part and then hand it over to Jamie for the second part of the question.
-You're right.
-Last mile had an excellent quarter in Q3.
+So you're right, last mile had an excellent quarter in Q3.
 It stops accelerated in terms of year on year volume growth to 11% year over year.
-For the overall business, we are assuming a muted peak season given what we're seeing.
-We are expecting last mile stops to grow again year over year in Q4, but at a slower growth rate when compared to Q3.
-That'll translate into last mile being down sequentially from Q3 to Q4 given those dynamics.
-Then I'll hand it to Jamie for the other question.
+So for the overall business, we are assuming a muted peak season given what we're seeing, but we are expecting last mile stops to grow again year over year in Q4. but at a slower growth rate when compared to Q3.
+So that'll translate into last mile EBITDA being down sequentially from Q3 to Q4, given those dynamics.
+And then I'll hand it to Jamie for the other question.

 speaker

-Regarding the price, and I think you're referring to carrier stops and the cost of purchase trends in our last mile business, that project continues to go well.
-I think we mentioned last quarter, we had identified about $11 million annualized number that we believe we could take out of the purchase trends in our carriers there.
+Yeah, so regarding price, and I think you're referring to carrier stops and the cost of purchase trans in our last mile business, that project continues to go well.
+I think we mentioned last quarter we had identified about $11 million annualized number that we believe we can take out of the cost-to-purchase trends in our carriers there.
 That continues to go well.
-You'll see a smaller incremental roll into the P&L. We saw a little bit in the third quarter.
+You'll see a small incremental roll into the P&L. We saw a little bit in the third quarter.
 We'll see additional in the fourth quarter.
 But that project continues to go well, and we are very excited about it.
 Great.
 Thanks very much.

 speaker